deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13184/index.md

 > </details>

-> Table 1 presents the experimental results of MindSkip applied to different layers (Attention, Block, MLP) of two Llama models, showing speedup and performance across various tasks.
+> Table 1 presents the experimental results of MindSkip applied to different granularities (Attention, Block, and MLP layers) on Llama-3-8B and Llama-3-8B-Instruct models, showing speedup, and performance metrics (average and per task).

 </details>